annefou/jupyter_publish/_episodes/03-latex.md

 Now we can combine our jupyter notebook and our LaTeX document to generate a single publication ready scientific report.

-A very simple way to combine them is to merge the pdf generated files:
+A very simple way to combine them is to merge the pdf generated files.
+Create a new text file and rename it `report_main.tex`:

 ~~~
 \documentclass{report}